apjanke/so-you-wanna-code/course-outline-ideas.md

 ## PROG 202: Getting Close to the Metal with C

 * Read K&R's _The C Programming Language_ and work all the exercises
+  * This may be replaced with _21st Century C_ once Andrew reviews it
 * Do as many of the HackerRank C challenges as you can

 ## PROJ 201: Intro to Project Management